 Streaming Netflix on-the-go is convenient but costly.
 This is the first thing to consider dropping on a prepaid cell phone plan, or at least reducing.

 For example, a regular T-Mobile plan offers four lines for $140/month.
 Each line receives unlimited data, minutes, and text messages.
 However, once you add in the price of the phones themselves on each line (assuming $20/month over 24 months), you end up paying more than $200/month for your cell phone service.
 And that’s before any sneaky extra, fees, taxes, and upcharges.

-Many prepaid services, on the other hand, offer unlimited text, calls, and data at 2.5GB or 5GB speeds for less than $50 a month.
+Many prepaid phones, on the other hand, offer unlimited text, calls, and data at 2.5GB or 5GB speeds for less than $50 a month.
 Virgin Mobile, for example offers a 5GB prepaid plan with unlimited minutes and messages for just $35/month.
 If you already have a cell phone, or buy an older model at a great discount, you can save hundreds each month compared to your current three-figure service plan.

 If you don’t have data needs at all, you can find cell phone service for next to nothing.
 Ting offers a “Ting Small” plan for just $12/month for people who don’t use data.
 If you’re determined to trim your phone budget at any cost, definitely consider this option.

 Your options for cell phone coverage aren’t unlimited, but you do have a variety of choices.
 The providers include:

 - Virgin Mobile

 Each carrier has its own reputation, perks, and drawbacks.
 Don’t commit to the first service you find, but consider and compare your choices by evaluating your priorities.
 Is unlimited data essential for your job, or can you survive on 5GB during the times when you’re not connected to WiFi?
 If you send messages more than you make calls, you can choose a plan with limited minutes to save money.